 WeCameToDance by Food Tank is a smash success!

 ⭐⭐⭐⭐+ The Stage, The Scotsman, Edinburgh Reporter, The List, Edinburgh Guide, Musical Theatre Review, and more.

 Featured on the BBC, Good Morning Britain, ITV, Al Jazeera, and in the New York Times, The Guardian, The Telegraph, The Times, The Independent, the Irish Times, Herald (Scotland), National (Scotland), and dozens more.

-After sold out workshops with rave reviews in New York City, WeCameToDance by Food Tank, was the breakout hit of the 2021 Edinburgh Festival Fringe in partnership House of Jack, the International Fund for Agricultural Development (IFAD), the United Nations Environment Programme, and the World Food Program USA.
+After sold out workshops with rave reviews in New York City, WeCameToDance by Food Tank, was the breakout hit of the 2021 Edinburgh Festival Fringe with a completely sold out run of 35+ performances in partnership House of Jack, the International Fund for Agricultural Development (IFAD), the United Nations Environment Programme, and the World Food Program USA.

 Our interactive musical tells the story of extra-terrestrial life that arrives on Earth to warn its inhabitants of a climate crisis, after barely surviving catastrophe on their own planet.
 While guiding you in a fully immersed experience through rhythms, dance, and song, the characters relay a call to action and convey the tragedy of a changing climate — yet a sense of hope percolates through each and every motion, movement, and note is infused with hope.

 “To my eyes (ears, arms and legs), WeCameToDance is a blast – but one that carries a serious message.
 The music and choreography are exuberant and uplifting.” -Kelly Apter, the Scotsman.